Fed takes emergency steps to slash rates and ease bank rules

 Powell said the Fed acted Sunday after having decided to meet this weekend in lieu of the meeting its policy committee had been scheduled to hold Tuesday and Wednesday this week.
 He also said the central bank decided not to issue its usual quarterly projections for the economy and interest rates this week because the virus is altering the economic picture too quickly to make such projections useful.

 U.S. stock futures began falling after the Fed's announcement.
-Futures for the S&P 500 index dropped 4%, while futures for the Dow Jones Industrial Average fell 3.7%.
+Futures for the S&P 500 index were down about 4.5%.
 Gold prices rose 3.5%.

-All told, the Fed's massive response is intended to keep financial markets functioning and lending flowing to businesses and consumers.
+All told, the Fed's aggressive actions are intended to keep financial markets functioning and lending flowing to businesses and consumers.
 Otherwise, as revenue dries up for countless small businesses that have suddenly lost customers, these employers could be forced to lay off workers or even seek bankruptcy protection in some cases.

 “This is a break-the-glass moment" for the Fed, said Mark Zandi, chief economist at Moody’s Analytics.
 “They are throwing everything they’ve got at this.
 My sense is they must be nervous about the credit system not functioning properly.
 They are trying to shore up confidence.”